Latest Guide: AERO Sustainable Paint Technology 2020 Le Mans Spotter Guide

 Also, a big shout out to all the media sites who have promoted the guide over the years.
 A long list, but Dailysportscar, Radio Le Mans, Marshall Pruett and Sportscar365 have always assisted and more recently r/WEC have been banging the drum massively.

-IMSA guides will continue and looking to expand into other series in 2022 as we hopefully get back to some normaility.
-The support in the IMSA paddock for the guides is awesome where every team helps, assists and gives me a heads up, realizing getting their brand and livery in the hands of hundreds of thousands helps their exposure.
+IMSA guides WILL continue and looking to expand into other series in 2022 as we hopefully get back to some normaility.
+The support in the IMSA paddock for the guides is awesome.
+EVERY team helps and assists, realizing getting their partners and livery in the hands of hundreds of thousands of fans actually helps their exposure.

 Many thanks for your support, past, present and future

 The original Le Mans Spotter Guide returns for a 14th year ready for an unusual weekend of racing in France thanks to the support of long term Andy Blackmore Design client AERO Sustainable Paint Technology.
 Obtaining sponsorship during these times isn’t easy, so special thanks to AERO.

 The two page guide features all 59 cars are shown in the guide in detail, thanks to the help of the majority of teams.
 A couple (Graff, Porsche, AF Corse, Duqueline, Panis to be 100% confirmed).
 The guide will be updated as required.
 With extensive COVID testing, driver line-ups may have to change.
 Change list will be displayed at the bottom of the page.

 Version 2 of the guide was updated on Friday morning with the addition of Patrick Pilet in the #17 IDEC Oreca.
 Prior to that, the guide had new livery updated following Scrutineering and the Grid Photo.
 Main change is #3 Rebellion, which is now identical to its sister car with an asymetric White (left) and Black (right) livery.
 Aside from any driver changes (all will be on site and have passed COVID tests), this should be now final .